mattermost/mattermost-handbook/operations/operations/company-cadence.md

 - At the end of the session the CEO reads back what they heard.
 The notes are shared with the management team/s of the group.

-- It is up to managers on how to process and address the feedback at the team level and CEO will be able to incorporate the information at the company level.
+- It's then up to managers to decide how to process and address the feedback at the team level.
+The CEO can also incorporate the information at the company level.

 - In the past, participants and managers of listening tours have found the meetings productive for uncovering blindspots at the company and within departments.